 Yesterday’s post touched on the importance of using the practice of grounding when feeling especially anxious or overwhelmed.
 We explored five ways to use our physical selves to bring our calm back to the situation at hand.
 Today’s post will feature five mental techniques of grounding:

 - Describe what is around you.
 Take in your surroundings as a way to help ground yourself.
 “I am sitting on a blue chair.
 I can feel the way the chair supports my lower back; my feet are flat on the floor.
-The dog is lying on her bed.
-She has her face curled into her paw.
 The sun is shining, the leaves on the trees are so green.
 I can faintly hear the birds chirping.”

 - Use math or a repetitive phrase.
 Counting backwards from 100 by threes (it is harder than you think!), running through times tables.
 Saying a favourite prayer repetitively until a sense of calm begins to return, choosing a favourite positive affirmation such as “No matter what I will be okay,” or “This too shall pass.”